WVUHPC/Modern_Fortran/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  Mac, Linux, or Windows operating system.
+  Any electronic device where you can install and SSH client will work.
+  See <a href="#setup">below</a> instructions about how to install an SSH client on your computer.
+  All the examples and exercises will take place on our HPC clusters.
 </p>

 {% comment %}